 - If you have a large collection of pictures or music files, you need store them on only one computer in the LAN.
 You can view, edit, and play those files from any computer on the LAN.

 One of the big drawbacks to a traditional Ethernet LAN of course, is having to run those cables.
 In your home, they are not a pretty sight.
 In an office environment, where you might not be so concerned about some extra cables, you still have to worry about creating trip hazards and such.
 However, even the cables are optional these days!
 Wireless LANs are becoming more common both in Homes and Small Offices.

 There are many advantages to setting up a LAN.
 The big concern for most people is how complicated it is.
 The truth is, networking can be a pretty complex subject and many large corporations have specialised Network Administrators whose main job is to build and maintain the network.

 There was a time when the cost and complexity of creating a LAN was too much for the average home or small business, however, if you have two or more PCs there are many cost effective reasons for linking them via a LAN, and MyComputerMan can help you do that.

 MyComputerMan can help you decide on the solution which best suits your location, whether it be a Cabled LAN or Wireless LAN, we can design and build a Computer Network Environment in your Home or Office, and MyComputerMan can also help with after Network Support to help you to Administer and Maintain your Network effectively.

-This Service is Only available within the Oxfordshire area, however, if you are outside of this area please call us on 01865 522523 or use the Contact form to get in touch as something can usually be arranged.
+This Service is Only available within the Oxfordshire area, however, if you are outside of this area please Contact us as something can usually be arranged.